alexpages/ebanking-api/README.md

 - **Dockerfile** to create spring boot app
 - **Docker-compose** set with images compatible linux/arm64
 - Made **REST API reusable** by using environmental variables within docker-compose and application.yml, always with default values.
+- K8s configuration is done with `kompose convert docker-compose.yml` from Kubernetes.
+Note that restart policies 'unless-stopped' in service kafka is not supported.
+To deploy it should be changed to 'always'.

 ***
 ### Future improvements
 - [x] Implement Custom SERDES for Kafka Streams